laravel/docs/horizon.md

 The `balanceMaxShift` and `balanceCooldown` configuration values to determine how quickly Horizon will scale to meet worker demand.
 In the example above, a maximum of one new process will be created or destroyed every three seconds.
 You are free to tweak these values as necessary based on your application's needs.

-<a name="job-trimming"></a>
-#### Job Trimming

-The `horizon` configuration file allows you to configure how long recent and failed jobs should be persisted (in minutes).
-By default, recent jobs are kept for one hour while failed jobs are kept for a week:

-    'trim' => [
-        'recent' => 60,
-        'failed' => 10080,
-    ],
+When the `balance` option is set to `false`, the default Laravel behavior will be used, which processes queues in the order they are listed in your configuration.

 <a name="dashboard-authorization"></a>
 ### Dashboard Authorization

-Horizon exposes a dashboard at `/horizon`.
+Horizon exposes a dashboard at the `/horizon` URI.
 By default, you will only be able to access this dashboard in the `local` environment.
-Within your `app/Providers/HorizonServiceProvider.php` file, there is a `gate` method.
+However, within your `app/Providers/HorizonServiceProvider.php` file, there is an [authorization gate](/docs/{{version}}/authorization#gates) definition.
 This authorization gate controls access to Horizon in **non-local** environments.
 You are free to modify this gate as needed to restrict access to your Horizon installation:

     /**
      * Register the Horizon gate.